sobhan-moosavi/sobhan-moosavi.github.io/_datasets/2019_traffic_weather_events.md

 This dataset is being distributed only for __Research__ purposes.
 By clicking on download button(s) below, you may accept that you will use this data only for non-profit, research, or scientific applications.

 ## Download
 __Download Version 1 (Aug 2018):__ In this version, we provide data which is collected from August 2016 to August 2018 for the Contiguous United States.
-In this set, we have ?? million traffic and ?? million weather entity records.
+In this set, we have ?? million traffic and ?? million weather event records.
 Download from [here](#).

 __Download Version 2 (Dec 2018):__ In this version, we provide data which is collected from August 2016 to December 2018 for the Contiguous United States.
-In this set, we have ?? million traffic and ?? million weather entity records.
+In this set, we have ?? million traffic and ?? million weather event records.
 Download from [here](#).

 ## Applications of Dataset